Usability Metrics are a set of measurements that tracks the usability of a specific design.

-Time-on-task: Measures how much time is required to complete a task or to measure if the target users can complete the tasks within the expected time.
+Time-on-Task: Measures how much time is required to complete a task or measure if target users can complete the tasks within the expected time.

 Errors: Measures the errors made during task completion.
 Two types of errors are usually measured: slips and mistakes.